michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-01-27-nonresident-and-eip3.md

 ---
 layout: post
-title: Nonresident Alien and Economic Impact Payment Round 3
+title: Nonresident Alien Ineligibility for the 2021 Economic Impact Payment (EIP3)
 categories:
 - tax
 ---

-Many people who filed as a nonresident alien on Form 1040-NR have received a check of $1,400 (nonresident aliens cannot file a joint return and cannot claim dependents except certain nationalities).
-This is an error by the IRS.
+Many individuals have questions regarding their eligibility for the 2021 Economic Impact Payment (EIP3).
+While some taxpayers may have received EIP3 payments in error, it's crucial to understand that *nonresidents aliens were not eligible for the payment.*

 <img src="/assets/images/20250127-1400.png"/>

-Economic Impact Payment 3 was authorized by [American Rescue Plan Act of 2021][arpa] which added [Internal Revenue Code (IRC) Section 6428B][irc].
+The [American Rescue Plan Act (ARPA)][arpa] explicitly excludes nonresident aliens from receiving the EIP3.
-The [IRC Section 6428B(c)][irc] defined the eligibal individual as follows:
+This law added Section 6428B in the Internal Revenue Code (IRC), and The [IRC Section 6428B(c)][irc] defined an *eligibal individual* as follows:

 <blockquote style="margin-left: 0px;">
   (c) <b>Eligible individual.</b> For purposes of this section, the term "eligible individual" means any individual other than -<br>